oliviawestmacottssw/SSW.Rules.Content/rules/scrum-master---do-you-schedule-the-3-meetings/rule.md

 - With the Product Owner's help, the Scrum Team will need some time to update the Product Backlog after the Retrospective and before the Planning meeting.
 - People need breaks.
 - The Sprint officially finishes at the end of the Sprint Review meeting.
 The Sprint Retrospective marks the beginning of the next Sprint.
 - These meetings do not necessarily have to be held on a Friday or Monday.
-You can have a Sprint start and end on any day of the week.​
+You can have a Sprint start and end on any day of the week.
 Mid week meeting are recommended so that the liklihood of it occurring on a public holiday long weekend is minimised.
-- Since these meetings will occur every Sprint - set a recurrence on the calendar appointment (every 1, 2, 3, or 4 weeks)​ so that people have the time blocked out well in advance.
+- Since these meetings will occur every Sprint - set a recurrence on the calendar appointment (every 1, 2, 3, or 4 weeks) so that people have the time blocked out well in advance.

-**Tip: **It can be helpful to finish the Sprint Review with the first Daily Scrum​
+**Tip: **It can be helpful to finish the Sprint Review with the first Daily Scrum

 Schedule the meeting and invite the Scrum Team and any interested stakeholders.